Eric D. Sherman

 William C. Baker

-Will has worked with the Edward Gorey Charitable Trust since the summer of 2019, when he was hired to organize the original art and papers of Edward Gorey owned by the Trust into a working archive.
+Will has worked with the Edward Gorey Charitable Trust since the summer of 2019, when he was hired to organize the original art and papers in its care into a working archive.
 He holds degrees in religion, museum studies, and library science, served as the first executive director of New Haven’s historic Institute Library, and currently works both as archivist for the Trust and as a seller and appraiser of rare books and manuscripts.
 Will’s fond first encounter with Edward Gorey’s art was watching the opening credits of PBS’ Mystery! series with his grandmother as a young boy; he has been an admirer ever since.

 Andrew is an attorney, an architect, an architectural historian, and the author of eleven books.
 He has also been involved with Edward Gorey and his work since 1970.
 In 1980 he published Gorey’s F.M.R.A., and in 2010 he donated his major collection of Gorey books, ephemera, and original material to the Rare Book and Manuscript Library at Columbia University.
 In 2012 he curated and mounted a large exhibition there of a significant portion of that collection, and participated in a panel discussion on Gorey with Karen Wilkin and Andreas Brown.